maximburkov/PaymentGateway/README.md

 ## How to run

-To avoid issues with setting up environemt I implemented solution with docker compose (You need docker to run solution).
+To avoid issues with setting up the environemt I implemented a solution with docker-compose (You need docker to run the solution).
 To run Payment Gateway using your terminal (on any OS with docker):
 - Open terminal
-- Change current directory to PaymentGateway/src - `cd FOLDER_WITH_SOLUTION/PaymentGateway/src`
+- Change the current directory to PaymentGateway/src - `cd FOLDER_WITH_SOLUTION/PaymentGateway/src`
-- Run `docker-compose up` command (it could take couple minutes to download and build images and start container).
+- Run `docker-compose up` command (it could take couple of minutes to download and build images and start the container).

-This will build and spin up 3 containers: Payment gateway Api, Acquiring bank Api and database.
+This will build and spin up 3 containers: Payment gateway API, Acquiring bank API, and database.

 Docker Desktop example: